Dual Admission partnerships offer a seamless, lower-cost pathway to a bachelor's degree from Ursuline College.

 For more details, click here.

-For program-by-program equivalencies between Lakeland Community College and Ursuline College, please contact your Admission Counselor, visit http://lakelandcc.edu/web/holden/degree-programs, and reference the Transfer Guide.
+For program-by-program equivalencies between Lakeland Community College and Ursuline College, please contact your Admission Counselor or visit http://lakelandcc.edu/web/holden/degree-programs.

 Students who dually enroll full-time in the Lakeland and Ursuline programs can complete an associate degree in nursing (RN) in five semesters and then complete a bachelor’s degree in nursing (BSN) in as few as two additional semesters post-licensure.
 Students will attend classes throughout the academic year including online courses during the summer semester.